audreylim/vspark/README.md

 #Vspark

-Vspark is a Go package that lets you write Go programs that interact with [Spark devices] (https://www.spark.io/).
+Vspark is a Go package that lets you write programs for [Spark devices] (https://www.spark.io/).

 ##Getting Started